Martial law: Ukraine

 The restrictions from martial law were defined in a 2015 law "On the Legal Regime of Martial Law".
 The President decides on the declaration of martial law and then Verkhovna Rada must approve it.

+Martial law was first declared in Ukraine in 2018 and as a response to Russian hostilities.
 On 26 November 2018, lawmakers in the Verkhovna Rada overwhelmingly backed President Petro Poroshenko's imposition of martial law along Ukraine's coastal regions and those bordering the Russian Federation and Transnistria, an unrecognized breakaway state of Moldova which has Russian troops stationed in its territory, in response to the firing upon and seizure of Ukrainian naval ships by Russia near the Crimean Peninsula a day earlier.
 A total of 276 lawmakers in Kyiv backed the measure, which took effect on 28 November 2018 and automatically expired in 30 days.

-On 24 February 2022, President Volodymyr Zelensky declared martial law following the Russian invasion of Ukraine.
+This period of martial law was both intended to be, and ultimately was, limited in scope.
+Then-president Poroshenko proposed a 60-day martial law period, but ultimately a 30-day period of martial law was signed into effect.
+This period of martial law came to an end at its scheduled 30-day mark.
+This declaration was limited to specific areas of Ukraine, including territories along the Russia-Ukraine border, the Moldova-Ukraine border, the coasts of the Black Sea, the Sea of Azov, and the Azov – Kerch international waters.

+On 24 February 2022, President Volodymyr Zelensky declared martial law in response to the Russian invasion of Ukraine.
+Then, on 15 March, the Parliament of Ukraine adopted the Law of Ukraine "On Organizing Labor Relations under Martial Law" which came into effect on 24 March 2022, and "clarified relevant restrictions of the constitutional right and freedoms and set out special rules applicable to labor relations to replace the 'normal' rules of the Labour Code of Ukraine."
+Article 4(7) of the Law of Ukraine holds that the "General Staff of the Armed Forces of Ukraine shall direct, coordinate and control the activities of regional military administrations on defense, public safety, and order, and implement measures of martial law.
+The Cabinet of Ministers of Ukraine shall direct, coordinate and control the regional military administrations regarding other issues."

+As of November 2023, there have been ten extensions to the Ukrainian declaration of martial law.
+This has led to the 2023 legislative and 2024 presidential elections being delayed, due to elections not being allowed to be held in times of martial law.